frederic-perez/AmE-dictionary/data/dictionary.md

 __coy__ _adj_ :six: __1__ Shy or pretending to be shy and innocent, especially about love or sex, and sometimes in order to make people more interested in you. __2__ (coy about something) Not willing to give information about something, or answer questions that tell people too much about you. :es: recatado
 __coyly__ _adv_ :two: In a coy manner. _She pouted and looked at him coyly._
 __coyote__ _n_ :two::mega::hammer:
-__cozen__ _v_ :four: /KUZ-un/ To mislead by means of a petty trick or fraud. _Syn_ deceive, delude, lead on _He has wronged me and deceived me enough, he shall not cozen me further!_
+__cozen__ _v_ :four::smiling_imp: /KUZ-un/ To mislead by means of a petty trick or fraud. _Syn_ deceive, delude, lead on _He has wronged me and deceived me enough, he shall not cozen me further!_
 __cozy<sup>1</sup>__ _adj_ :six::hammer: _A modern, cozy oasis of culinary delights._ _Cozy cottages._ _There are many cozy B and B inns._ __2__ Relating to a genre of mystery stories with little suspense, explicit violence, or sexual content, often also having amateur sleuths and idyllic, intimate settings.
 __cozy<sup>2</sup>__ _n_ A padded covering for a teapot, chocolate pot, etc., to retain the heat. _Teapots, infusers, and cozies._
 __crab lice__ _n_